jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 ## Generating and validating a Random Forest predictive model

-As the provided testing dataset could not be used to validate the predictive model, I decided to split the "training" dataset into one to be used to perform the random forest model training (75% of the data), and another to validate it (25% of the data).
+Because the provided testing dataset could not be used to validate the predictive model, I decided to split the "training" dataset into one to be used to perform the random forest model training (75% of the data), and another to validate it (25% of the data).